Keiya Udon is a great Tokyo noodle shop

 Conclusion

 I love Keiya because its curry udon is great and Mr. Kikuchi is a nice guy.
 The atmosphere is awesome.
-His customers are friendly and you might have some interesting experiences with them.
-Whatever happens, it’ll be an authentic Tokyo dining experience for you.
+His customers are friendly, and you might have interesting experiences with them.
+Whatever happens, it’s an authentic Tokyo dining experience.

 As a bonus, prices are reasonable.
 If you are on a budget, you won’t be disappointed.
 It is a restaurant that should be on your Tokyo bucket list.
 Check it out.